Race After 1977 Review

 Ultimately Race After 1977 simply feels like the framework for something greater, with players being left with nothing more than the racing aspect to keep them entertained; it's a visually exciting game, but without the gameplay to back it up it's simply a flashy racer without the bite to back up its bark.

-Description*** Now supporting full Retina iPhone 5, iPod Touch 5, iPad 3, iPad 4 and iPad Mini resolution gaming!
-Devastation driving in 2048x1536 on iPad3 and iPad4 as well as 1136x640 on iPhone 5 and iPod Touch 5! ***
+Description*** Now supporting full Retina iPhone 5s, iPhone 5c, iPhone 5, iPod Touch 5, iPad Air and iPad Mini resolution gaming! ***

 They nuked the world, you race the remains!
 Feel the devastation of a nuclear apocalypse and enjoy hours of fast-paced racing unrivalled on the iOS platform!
 Slide your vehicle around amazing dusty and icy wastelands, drive on dam walls, jump across ruined bridges and swerve on uneven grounds.
 What a leap from the industry-standard flat-surfaced routine that has plagued the mobile racing games for so long!

 The custom proprietary game-engine developed by Xpect Games revolutionizes the way racing games are done on mobile platforms.
 Experience unique full 3D motion physics supporting active 4 wheel suspensions.
 A highly optimized graphics engine allows rendering of copious geometry amounts never seen before on a mobile platform.

 ● Race on 10 tracks across 5 different environments, all mirroring the devastation of a nuclear apocalypse in high detail.